rasha-salim/SpaceNetChallenge.github.io/Challenges/Challenge-4.md

 Your task will be to extract building footprints from increasingly off-nadir satellite images.
 The polygon’s you create will be compared to ground truth, and the quality of the solutions will be measured using the SpaceNet metric.

+For more details, register visit the [Challenge page to register and compete](http://community.topcoder.com/longcontest/?module=ViewProblemStatement&rd=17313&pm=15148).

 ## Prize List